neptune-mutual-blue/protocol/docs/CoverProvision.md

 ### increaseProvision

-Increases NEP provision for the given cover key.
+Increases NPM provision for the given cover key.
  This feature is accessible only to the contract owner (governance).

 ```js